Matt-J-Jones/CV/README.md

 ## Hobbies

-Designing computer games, creative coding, physical computing projects
+In my spare time, I enjoy designing computer games, exploring creative coding, and working on physical computing projects.
+These hobbies allow me to channel my creativity and passion for innovation, helping me stay up-to-date with the latest technological trends and developments.